 What are the types of permits?

-The Right-of-Way permit form can be found on the top of this page.
-This form is also used to permit utility work in the city’s right-of-way.
+The Right-of-Way Utility form is used to permit utility work, including telecommunications, in the city’s right-of-way.

 Tree Removal permits are issued separately through the Parks, Recreation & Cultural Affairs Department located in the Thomas Center, Building B, Third Floor, Office # 339, at 306 NE 6th Avenue, Gainesville, Florida 32601; Phone: 352-393-8171